 Beginning in 2011, the Recycling Center started to accept businesses throughout the week to provide more convenient recycling options.
 Many businesses utilize the program to not only drop off paper (newspaper, magazines, cardboard, office paper, & books), but also other materials recycled at the Center (plastics, glass, metal).
-Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center every Tuesday- Friday 7:30am-4:30pm as of May 2016.
+Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center during open hours as of May 2016.